jnozzi/cocoadev.com/markdown/AnimationTechniquesAndCocoa.md

 **Animation Techniques and Cocoa**

 *I'm leaving this up because the discussion is interesting; don't use my code, though!
-It was written back when I was just learning how to program, so it's pretty lame.  -  General/JoeOsborn*
+It was written back when I was just learning how to program, so it's pretty lame.  -  JoeOsborn*

 **Introduction**

 	For a new programmer, the task of animation can be daunting; it was for me.
-How was I to know how to do things like General/NSAffineTransform, image compositing, drawing to the screen, or even implementing drawing at all?
+How was I to know how to do things like NSAffineTransform, image compositing, drawing to the screen, or even implementing drawing at all?
 Every piece of sample animation code I'd seen was cryptic, poorly-refactored, even hacky C and C++.
 Though I'm comfortable with C, the concept of a 3D graphics library gives me the willies.
 So I looked to Cocoa for an answer, being a new Cocoa programmer.
-After toying with General/NSImage for a while, this is what I've discovered:
+After toying with NSImage for a while, this is what I've discovered:

 *Animation in Cocoa is more fun than a crate full of peanut-butter and jelly sandwiches(and it's a whole lot easier to implement)!*

-	That notwithstanding, there were some road blocks; I changed my mind between using General/NSTimer and a more traditional(and less Cocoa) timing method, first concerned about General/NSTimer's unreliability when it's given General/NSTimeIntervals of less than .05, then disgusted by all the while() loops and the un-GOOD("GOOD Object-Oriented Design")ness of my code.
+	That notwithstanding, there were some road blocks; I changed my mind between using NSTimer and a more traditional(and less Cocoa) timing method, first concerned about NSTimer's unreliability when it's given NSTimeIntervals of less than .05, then disgusted by all the while() loops and the un-GOOD("GOOD Object-Oriented Design")ness of my code.
 The only

-	The approach I will take will be purely Cocoa, with a helper class(General/OpenSwordGroup's General/OSAnimationTimer) of my own design which wraps the necessary General/NSTimer methods into a pleasant and easy-to-use class.
+	The approach I will take will be purely Cocoa, with a helper class(OpenSwordGroup's OSAnimationTimer) of my own design which wraps the necessary NSTimer methods into a pleasant and easy-to-use class.
 In this article, I'll show a bit of animation code and a bit of theory.
-General/OSAnimationTimer can be found at http://opensword.dyndns.org/General/OSAnimationTimer.dmg.
-(I won't bother going over the implementation of General/OSAnimationTimer; it's laughably simple.
-General/OSAnimationTimer might be an example of a refactoring known as General/MethodObject; many of my classes implemented General/NSTimer convenience methods, so I bundled them all up into a single class.)
+OSAnimationTimer can be found at http://opensword.dyndns.org/OSAnimationTimer.dmg.
+(I won't bother going over the implementation of OSAnimationTimer; it's laughably simple.
+OSAnimationTimer might be an example of a refactoring known as MethodObject; many of my classes implemented NSTimer convenience methods, so I bundled them all up into a single class.)